oooooPs/alkanes-rs-push/memory-bank/progress.md

    - **Fuel Refunding**: Fixed an issue where the fuel refunded to the block was the entire initially allocated amount rather than the actual remaining fuel leftover from running the transaction.
    - **Fuel Consumption**: Fixed an issue where WebAssembly execution was consuming all available fuel, leading to "ALKANES: revert: all fuel consumed by WebAssembly" errors.
    - **Diagnostic Logging**: Added comprehensive logging throughout the fuel management system to provide detailed information for debugging fuel-related issues.
+   - **Fuel Benchmarking**: Implemented a benchmarking framework in the test suite to measure and analyze fuel consumption patterns.
+   - **Fixed Fuel Costs**: Optimized fuel costs for large data operations by replacing variable costs with fixed costs.

    The fixes ensure:
    - Only the actual remaining fuel is refunded to the block